Skip to content

 Supporting sustainability

-With environmental sustainability identified as a key OU strategic priority, it is vitally important that The Open University in Scotland makes contributions to the wider debates in Scottish society.
+Environmental sustainability is a key OU strategic priority and it is vitally important that The Open University in Scotland makes contributions to the wider debates in Scottish society.

 Climate change has been described as a wicked problem, without a formulaic, quick fix solution.